colten-cross/HTML-CSS---Simple-Site-Design/README.md

 Nowadays, people are more used to their handheld devices, and scrolling is something that comes naturally.
 I decided to incorporate that scrollable-style into this site template.

-This template has been coded to be easily customizable and versatile, simple HTML and CSS.
+This template has been coded to be easily customizable and versatile using simple HTML and CSS.

 NOTE: I do plan on using this template to create a full functioning mock website in the near future.